eclipxe13/CfdiUtils/README.md

 ## Major versions

 - Version 1.x **deprecated** was deprecated time ago, that version didn't do much anyway.
-- Version 2.x **current** has a lot of features and helper objects.
+- Version 2.x **deprecated** has a lot of features and helper objects.
+- Version 3.x **current** is a maintenance release for compatibility with PHP 8.4.
-- Version 3.x **future** will be released with backward compatibility breaks.
+- Version 4.x **future** will be released with backward compatibility breaks.
     - See [docs/CHANGELOG.md](docs/CHANGELOG.md) for backward compatibility breaks.
-    - It may change to PHP 8.0.
+    - It may change to PHP 8.2.
     - It could be possible to migrate to `phpcfdi/cfdi-utils` under [phpCfdi][] organization.